hoppet-code/hoppet/README.md

 ## Note on Fortran compilers

 HOPPET requires support for Fortran 2008.
-It is developed and tested with recent versions of the gfortran compiler on Linux and Mac, and also also gets tested with the Intel (ifx) compiler, as part of the CI.
+It is developed and tested with recent versions of the gfortran compiler (v12 and later) on Linux and Mac, and also also gets tested with the Intel (ifx) compiler, as part of the CI.

 # Build with `CMake`